KempnerInstitute/nodelens/docs/source/developer_guide/index.rst

 Overview
 --------

-The alignment framework is designed to be highly extensible.
+LossLens is designed to be highly extensible.
 You can add:

 - **Custom Metrics**: Define new per-neuron alignment metrics
 - **Custom Analyzers**: Create new analysis pipelines (clustering, halo, etc.)